kylebakerio/stats-in-vr/README.md

       },
       stringify: JSON.stringify
     },
-    targetmin: {// inverse of targetmax, for values where lower is better
+    targetgreaterthan: {// inverse of targetlessthan, for values where lower is better
-      default: JSON.stringify({
+      default: {
-        fps: 75, // phones cap at 60, quest 1 aimed for 75.
+        fps: 58, // phones cap at 60, quest 1 aimed for 75 under ideal conditions. quest2 can do 90+ even in A-Frame if you set <a-scene renderer="highRefreshRate:true;">.
+60 is minimum to be featured on oculus, 72+ is recommended.
         // you can specify targets for any stats props, and they'll turn red when they fall below target
-        // this does come with a small performance penalty }),
+        // this does come with a small performance penalty },
-      capLabels: ['geometries','programs','textures','calls','triangles','points','entities','load'], // these props are auto-uppercased once for faster processing in tick handler
+      capLabels: ['geometries','programs','textures','calls','triangles','points','entities','load','color','matrix4','matrix3','quaternion','vector4','vector3','vector2'], // these props are auto-uppercased once for faster processing in tick handler
       parse: json => {
         const output = typeof json === "string" ?
 JSON.parse(json) : json;